How much do dentures cost?

-Denture bases are usually made from a rigid acrylic, which you help to form by having moulded impressions of your mouth taken during a visit to the dentist.
+Denture bases are usually made from a rigid acrylic, which you help to form by having moulded impressions of your mouth taken during a visit to the dentist or dental professional.
 This ensures that you can wear your denture as a comfortable fit.

 Partial dentures are made from a mix of acrylic and a small amount of metal, which is used to help clasp it in place inside your mouth.
 The bases of some partial dentures are made from a more flexible type of thermoplastic such as nylon – this can be a more expensive method but can look and feel more natural.
 The teeth on dentures are usually made from plastic or acrylic.
 You may prefer to have them made from porcelain, although this can cost more.